 Top Digital Marketing Channels for Educational Institutions

-Any brand can benefit from digital marketing, but we’ve found the following three to be particularly effective for educational institutions.
-If your school is just getting started with digital marketing, these will put you on the right track.
+Any brand can benefit from digital marketing, but we’ve found the following three to be particularly effective for educational institutions like universities, colleges, trade schools, tutoring companies, etc. If your school is just getting started with digital marketing, these will put you on the right track.

 With paid search, your school bids to display your ad for keywords relevant to your school.
 These keywords are phrases that a student might use while searching for schools, such as “nursing programs” or “online accounting degree.”
 Google displays your ad at the top of the search results, but you only pay once a searcher clicks on your ad.